npolshakova/KubeconDemos/README.md

 ## Istioctl

+In order to run Istio, we need to install [istioctl](https://istio.io/latest/docs/setup/getting-started/).
+The scripts will use this cli tool in order to install istio on the Kind cluster and onboard the Raspberry Pi into the mesh.

 First install `istioctl`:

 ```bash
 curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.19.0  sh -
 ```

-Remember to export the Istio path:
+Remember to export the Istio path and add it to your bashrc/zshrc file:
 ```
 export PATH="$PATH:<path-to-istio>"
 ```

 ## jq

-The scripts use `jq` to format and parse JASON.
+The scripts use [jq](https://manpages.org/jq) to format and parse JASON.
 Install `jq` with a package manager via:

 ```bash
 sudo apt-get install jq